chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

 </div>

-Function Definition: The find_best_match function iterates through possible matches and calculates the Jaro-Winkler score for each.
+- **Function Definition**: The find_best_match function iterates through possible matches and calculates the Jaro-Winkler score for each.
-Threshold Setting: We set a high threshold (0.975) to ensure that only highly similar matches are considered valid.
+- **Threshold Setting**: We set a high threshold (0.975) to ensure that only highly similar matches are considered valid.
-Applying the Function: We apply the function to each school name in the Berkeley dataset to find the best match in the IPEDS dataset.
+- **Applying the Function**: We apply the function to each school name in the Berkeley dataset to find the best match in the IPEDS dataset.

 The results of the fuzzy matching process are promising.
 Here's a sample of the output: